founders-building-south-side-on-a-bright-sunny-day

 CeDAS provides a range of services that can support students.
 They offer group sessions, 1:1 tutorials, drop-ins and resources tailored to studying in your subject area.
 These activities, delivered both online and in-person, address key aspects of academic writing and communication, maths, stats, numeracy, and studying independently.

-CeDAS will also support you in obtaining a College recommended proof-reader, should this be required for your dissertation.
+CeDAS will also support you in obtaining a proof-reader recommended by the university, should this be required for your dissertation.

 Academic Regulations